lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 to use this information as they see fit".

-* Openschc is implementing the conversion between the local rule representation and the representation conform to the data model in JSON and CBOR (following -08 draft).
+* Openschc is implementing the conversion between the local rule representation and the representation conforming to the data model in JSON and CBOR (following -08 draft).